0BTCWG/Wire/docs/installation_guide.md

 - OpenSSL development libraries
 - Node.js and npm (for WASM integration)
 - wasm-pack (for building WASM modules)
+- At least 8GB RAM for standard operations
+- At least 16GB RAM for generating test vectors and benchmarks

 ## Linux Installation